mahesh-pagrut/neo-ai/README.md

 ## The Full Flow
 - Let's trace a typical interaction when you ask a complex question:

+- When a command isn't a simple, pre-programmed action, Neo seamlessly routes it to the aiResponse function, which then handles the communication with the powerful Gemini AI model.
+This allows Neo to provide intelligent, dynamic, and comprehensive answers to a wide range of questions.

 ## 🛠 Technology Stack

 ### **Framework & Libraries**